rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/1-0-tree-traversal.md

 end
 ```

-This for-loop must be understood such that the child nodes of a parent node
+This for-loop provides the child nodes of a parent in random order, iff no
-are provided in random order, if (and only if) no external child order is
-available.
-However, if such a child order is available, then the child nodes
+particular child order is present.
+However, if such a child order is available,
-are provided **in order** according to that child order.
+then the child nodes are provided **in (first-to-last) order** according to

-Note that even a random iteration over the child nodes is required to provide
-each child node once, and only once.
+that child order.

 ```
 for (child in parent.childNodesRev) begin